Arkansas Medicaid Long Term Care Eligibility in 2025

 Program of All-Inclusive Care for the Elderly (PACE):

-PACE is a program for people 55 and older who have been certified by the state for nursing home care in 2023.
-PACE allows them to live as independently as they can.
-PACE provides all needed services to those enrolled in the program, in all health care settings, 24 hours a day, every day of the year.
+PACE is a program for people aged 55 and older who have been certified by the state for nursing home care in 2025.
+PACE enables participants to live as independently as possible by providing comprehensive health care services across all settings, 24/7, every day of the year.

 Nursing Home Care

-Medicaid certified nursing homes are covered by Medicaid.
-For Medicaid to pay for nursing home care, a doctor must prescribe it.
-You or a representative will need to apply for nursing home care in the Department of Human Services office in the county where the nursing home is located.
-While in a nursing home, co-payments for medical care and prescription drugs are covered.
+Medicaid-certified nursing homes are covered by Medicaid.
+A doctor must prescribe nursing home care for Medicaid to pay.
+Applicants or representatives must apply at the Department of Human Services (DHS) office in the county where the nursing home is located.
+Co-payments for medical care and prescription drugs are covered for residents.

-• meet income and asset limits (listed below)
+- Meet income and asset limits (see below)

-ElderChoices provides home-health services to people aged 65 years or older who need special care, but wish to remain at home.
-If the person needs a more skilled level of care, they won’t qualify.
-A nurse or counselor reviews each patient file and prepares the best care plan for that individual.
-The recipient’s personal doctor must also approve the care plan.
+ElderChoices provides home health services to people aged 65 and older who need special care but wish to remain at home.
+It does not cover more skilled levels of care.
+A nurse or counselor prepares a personalized care plan, which must be approved by the recipient’s personal doctor.

 Other Qualifications:

-INCOME for 2023: Includes Social Security, Veteran’s benefits, railroad retirement, pensions, annuities, dividends, rental income, withdrawals from IRA, etc. The monthly income cap is $2,742.
-Income of spouse and children not counted.
-Persons applying for the Assisted Living waiver may establish eligibility through an income trust.
-There is a personal needs allowance of $40.00 per month that is not factored into the countable income.
+INCOME for 2025: Includes Social Security, Veteran’s benefits, railroad retirement, pensions, annuities, dividends, rental income, withdrawals from IRAs, etc. The monthly income cap is $3,021.
+Income of the spouse and children is not counted.
+Applicants for the Assisted Living waiver may establish eligibility through an income trust.
+A personal needs allowance of $40/month is excluded from the income calculation.

 Further Reading: